ropensci/roweb3/content/blog/2021-04-27-commcall-pkg-community/index.md

 #### 2. Show that you are available and want to communicate

-Use Github, Twitter, email for that.
+Use GitHub, Twitter, email for that.
 For example, tweet the NEWS file after a release.

 #### 3. Don't let contributors work for nothing / feel ignored

 - Mention the name of the person.
 - Keep them in the loop.
-- Always have the latest version on Github.
+- Always have the latest version on GitHub.
 - Share a roadmap of project.

 #### 4. Reduce workload for contributors